bnicenboim/eeguana/README.md

 #> # Object size in memory 12.7 MB after segmentation.
 ```

-We can also edit the segmentation information and add more descriptive labels. `eegble` has wrappers for many `dplyr` commands for the EEG data.
-These commands always return the entire `eegble` object so that they can be piped using `magrittr`'s pipe, `%>%`.
+We can also edit the segmentation information and add more descriptive labels. `eeguana` has wrappers for many `dplyr` commands for the EEG data.
+These commands always return an entire `eeg_lst` object so that they can be piped using `magrittr`'s pipe, `%>%`.

 ``` r
 faces_segs_some <- faces_segs %>%